p-98/schule-als-staat/README.md

 ### Client

-To start the mockup, Node v12 for x86 and the alpha branch are needed.
+To start the mockup, Node v12 for x86 is currently needed.

 On apple silicon run the following before proceeding: